HeavyMedl/HowToJavaScript/README.md

 #####[Module 10: Google Maps API](#)

 <a name='module-0'/>
-#Module 0: Javascript Functions
+#Module 0: JavaScript Functions

  JavaScript has no relation to Java, it simply piggy backed off the popularity of Java during the 90's.
-The great thing about JavaScript (and most object oriented languages) is that the language skills you develop while writing code end up transcending language barriers.
-You can use the object-oriented abstraction and apply it to other languages such as Java, JavaScript, C#, C++, Python, PHP, Ruby and Objective-C for example.
+One of great things about learning JavaScript (and similar object-oriented languages) is that the language skills you develop while writing code end up transcending language barriers.
+You can use the object-oriented abstraction and apply it to Java, C#, C++, Python, PHP, Ruby and Objective-C albeit a few language specific differences.

 In JavaScript, functions are the primary work horses of the language.
 They are roughly equivalent to **methods** in Java.
-Functions in JS are actually **Function Objects**.
+Functions in JavaScript are actually **Function Objects**.
 When you declare a function like this:

 ```js
 // a. function declaration